wessenstam/server-cloud_suite_partner/Cloud_Suite/lab5/lab5.rst

 Enable Server Suite MFA in CIP Portal
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Login to your unique CIP Portal URL by navigating to https://<tenant>.my.centrify.net with your admin credentials.
+1. Login to your unique CIP Portal URL by navigating to https://<tenant>.my.centrify.net with your admin credentials on the **apps-server**.
 2. From the main menu on the left, navigate to **Access > Policies**

    .. figure:: images/lab-001.png